BoLS logo Today's Tabletop & RPG News

 What an adorable story!
 The tale of an ambitious little girl just trying to help a candidate she wanted to win the presidency.
 Who could be mad at such a heartwarming tale?

-The Checkered Game of Life plays on a checker board and requires the players to acquire 100 points by landing on ‘good’ spaces while avoiding the bad ones.
+The Checkered Game of Life plays on a checker board and requires the players to acquire 100 points by bouncing around the board landing on ‘good’ spaces while avoiding the bad ones.

-But the game sold very well in its first year, selling 45,000 copies.
-Which, if I understand inflation, would be 1,302,915 copies in today’s market.
+The game sold very well in its first year, selling 45,000 copies.
 Milton Bradley went on to create more games and home amusements and became the board game magnate we all know and deal with today.

 If only today’s ads were as straightforward as “Standard and Popular”